 Redwood fascinates the creative and inquisitive mind in all its forms.
-Not only do these trees have an astonishing size, longevity, and prehistoric ecology, they also have tremendous regenerative properties.
+Not only do these trees have an astonishing size, longevity, and prehistoric ecology, but they also have tremendous regenerative properties.
 We are also charmed by the amazing grain and color of the wood.
-For this blog entry, I am going to discuss one of redwood’s most astonishing properties: the live burl.
+For this blog entry, I am going to discuss one of the redwood’s most astonishing properties: the live burl.

-First, I should explain that all burl, whether it grows on the side of a tree, the base of the tree, in the root system, or anywhere else, is alive at least at some point.
+First, I should explain that all burl, whether it grows on the side of a tree, at the base of the tree, in the root system, or anywhere else, is alive at least at some point.
 What sets a live burl apart is that it keeps growing after it has been cut.
-Root burl, crown burl and stump burl can all produce new shoots of life, but not usually once they are cut from the host tree.
+Root burl, crown burl, and stump burl can all produce new shoots of life, but not usually once they are cut from the host tree.

-Live burls are usually spotted growing on the side of the tree, and can grow to amazing size.
+Live burls are usually spotted growing on the side of the tree and can grow to amazing sizes.
 I have personally seen them as large as a Volkswagen Bug.
 However, they are usually much smaller, often about coffee table size and more commonly the size of an apple.

 Once cut, they can grow new redwood shoots for many years.
 They are often sold as novelty items to tourists, and people have reported keeping them alive in every state in the US.
 Just keep the temperature moderate, avoid too much sunlight, and give your live burl plenty of water – that’s all they need to thrive.
 Eventually, if you plant them they will grow into a tree.

-That said, larger live burls take much longer to mature.
+That said, larger burls take much longer to mature.
 For this reason, they are far less common, and generally only show up on the market from larger logging operations.
-However, sometimes these live burls come from illegal harvesting.
-This mostly happens on private land, but makes the news when it happens on public lands, and for good reason.
+However, sometimes these burls come from illegal harvesting.
+This mostly happens on private land but makes the news when it happens on public lands, and for good reason.
 When buying any burl wood, live or not, it’s always important to check the source to make sure it was legally and ethically harvested.